djagerif/comfort2mqtt/DOCS.md

 ### Option: `Comfort Configuration file` (Optional)

   Comfort Configuration file, also referred to as the 'CCLX' file to be used for object enrichment EG. Zone Names etc. Place this file in the Home Assistant `addon_configs/<comfort2mqtt slug>` folder.
-If no file is specified then the default `comfigurator.cclx` will be used.
+If no filename is specified then the default `comfigurator.cclx` filename will be used.

   To upload a file to the `addon_configs` directory you could use something like [Samba share][samba] App or similar allowing filesystem access to selected directories on Home Assistant.